bogalla/advent_of_code/README.md

-#Advent of code 2020!
+# Advent of code 2020!

-#####Day 1
+##### Day 1
-from a list of numbers, find the ones that add up to 2020 and multiply them to find the answer
+part 1 : from a list of numbers, find the ones that add up to 2020 and multiply them to find the answer part 2: do the same with 3 numbers